wofsauge/IsaacDocs/docs/faq/faq.md

 Isaac.DebugString("foo") -- Works fine
 Isaac:DebugString("foo") -- Fails because the method does not expect the class as the first argument
 ```

+In general, it can be pretty annoying to swap back and forth between using periods and colons.
+If this part of Lua bothers you, you should try programming mods in TypeScript using the [IsaacScript](https://isaacscript.github.io/) framework.
+(In TypeScript, you invoke every function with a period, which is nice and consistent.
+Also, you get full type safety on your mod.)